zoeShao/An-IOS-App/deliverables/iteration-02.review.md

 #### Goals and/or tasks that were planned but not met/completed:

  * iOS App do not deploy yet.
 We under-estimate difficulty to deploy iOS App, we do not have enough time to deploy it.
- * didn't implement login page.
+ * Didn't implement login page.

 ## Meeting Highlights